nosilver4u/s3-image-optimizer/readme.txt

 == Changelog ==

+= 1.0 =
+* fixed issues with checking that a constant is empty in PHP <5.5
+* make sure to remove the leading slash from S3_IMAGE_OPTIMIZER_FOLDER

 = .9 =
 * added WP-CLI interface: 'wp-cli help s3io optimize' for more information
 * added constants to define bucket and sub-folder to optimize: S3_IMAGE_OPTIMIZER_BUCKET and S3_IMAGE_OPTIMIZER_FOLDER
 * fixed memory overload when running bulk operation with large s3 buckets
 * ported bulk optimizer improvements from core EWWW IO: renewable nonce for longer running operations, show last optimized image on top, collapsible and draggable ui from WP core, less AJAX requests
 * added escaping for all html to prevent any code injection from translations or database, and use JS for sleeping to avoid DOS by sleep timer
+* added S3 URL Optimizer to optimize individual images by their URL

 = .8 =
 * fixed fatal error when bucket/account requires v4 authentication